daz45/population---truth-discovery/README.md

 I implemented popular truth discovery methods CRH, CATD, GTM, TruthFinder, Sums, Average.log, investment, pooled-investment.

-src has java codes.
+Folder src has java codes.

-data has files.
+Folder data has preprocessed files.

 First, run PreProcessDataNewYear.java, which preprocesses the data like (A Probabilistic Model for Estimating Real-valued Truth from Conflicting Sources).
 Then, for each algorithm, just run the main function with different parameters.
 MAE, RMSE, error rate (1%) is reported.